rdsea/IoTCloudSamples/README.md

 ## IoT Cloud Units

 They include units for IoT, Edge and Cloud.
 The code is under IoTCloudUnits directory.
-A unit mostly is a microservice, a single function or a component that offer a set of functions for a tenant.
+A unit mostly is a microservice, a single program or a component that offers a set of functions for a tenant.

 ### IoT units

 IoT units are components for IoT.
-Examples are sensors, actuators, and even gateways.
-They can also be just user-defined scripts that model some IoT behaviors.
+Examples are sensors, actuators, and even IoT gateways.
+They can also be just user-defined scripts/programs that model some IoT behaviors.

 #### Sensors